richmamrosh-source/AMDARviewer/CAPABILITIES.md

 ---

-## What I'm looking for
+## What I would like to see happen with this program

-An organization positioned to refine, support, and distribute this to the people who would benefit — airline meteorology teams, NWS forecast offices, sensor vendors — and to handle the data agreements that a hosted version would require.
+Identify an organization positioned to refine, support, and distribute this to the people who would benefit — airline meteorology teams, NWS forecast offices, sensor vendors — and to handle the data agreements that a hosted version would require.